triflicacid/triflic-script/README.md

 - `file.js` - Arguments proceed `node file.js <file>`

 ### Arguments
+Not every argument does used in every execution method.

 - `strict` : `boolean`.
 Strict mode? (actions are more tightly controlled).
 - `bidmas` : `boolean`.
 Should expressions obey BIDMAS (order of operations)?
 - `define-vars` : `boolean`.
 Whether or not to define common variables such as `pi` and `e`.